Lonitch/propeller-project/Notes-on-OpenFOAM.md

 - Consider deleting `phi` in the latest output folder, if you want to change initial velocity settings.
 This is because for some solvers `phi` overwrites `U` after simulation starts
 - Change `writeControl` to `runTime`, and `writeInterval` to appropriate simulation time
 - Increase `endTime` to allow OpenFOAM to start a new simulation in the series

+### 7.2 Parallel computation settings
+You might want to consider deleting `decomposePairDict` if you run into trouble when running tutorial using parallel settings.